How to write conversational content: 10 simple tips and examples

 “Please find below a detailed list of services that can assist you with your website content” (formal)

-I’m going to be honest here - that second version is so far from my normal style of writing that I had to ask ChatGPT to write it 😂
+The second version is so far from how I naturally write that I had to ask ChatGPT for help!

 Why write with a conversational tone?

-None of us enjoy reading stuffy, formal words on a website, email, or blog post.
-Sites like Quora and Reddit do well in search results because people are looking for authenticity.
-They want answers from real people who have experience in the thing they’re asking about.
+It’s one reason why sites like Quora and Reddit now do well in search.
+People want answers from real people with real experience in the thing they’re asking about.

-And while I’m on that subject, it’s worth mentioning AI writing.
-I’m not against people using AI to help them write content, honestly I’m not.
-But unless you do a little editing and personalisation on the stuff it churns out, you’ll end up with the same old content that sounds exactly like your competitor who asked AI to write a blog post about the same topic.
+There’s nothing wrong with using AI to get you started, or even to mould your words.
+But without editing to add personality and lived experience, you’ll end up with the same old content that sounds exactly like your competitor who asked AI to write a blog post about the same topic.

 Using a conversational tone will:

-• Make your writing more engaging, and easier to read
+Help your writing feel more natural and easier to read

-10 tips to help you write conversational content
+10 tips to write conversational content (with examples)

 1. Keep it simple